 And here’s the options description from Linux Journal:

-: download the entire Web site.--domains google-web-toolkit.googlecode.com
+- --recursive: download the entire Web site.

-: don’t follow links outside google-web-toolkit.googlecode.com.--no-parent
+- --domains google-web-toolkit.googlecode.com: don’t follow links outside google-web-toolkit.googlecode.com.

-: save files with the .html extension.--convert-links
+- --html-extension: save files with the .html extension.

-: don’t overwrite any existing files (used in case the download is interrupted and resumed).
+- --no-clobber: don’t overwrite any existing files (used in case the download is interrupted and resumed).

 After that, it will take some time for it to complete.
 Go get yourself a cup of tea or do something else, it’s probably longer than downloading a single tarball documentation.